Ant0wan/Docker-1/README.md

 This project aims to learn the very basics of using Docker and Docker-machine.

+---

 ## Description

 #### 00_how_to_docker

-Introduction to the Docker main options.
+Introduction to the Docker main options: containers, swarms and services.

+#### 01_dockerfiles

+Introduction to Dockerfile building containers for applications.

+#### 02_bonus

+---

 ## Requirements

 - OS: Debian or MacOS

 - Install docker, docker-machine and virtualbox.

+---

 ## Usage